raven619claw/starter-kit/README.md

 # starter-kit(WIP)

-The no bullshit starter kit for express and webpack with HMR
+The no bullshit starter kit for React

 1. webpack 4
 2. Babel 7